jacob-stein1/money-moover/README.md

 # MoneyMoover

+MoneyMoover is a Java CLI currency exchange application using Retrofit API that I developed with four other students at the National University of Singapore for CS2113 (Software Engineering and OOP) during the Spring 2023 semester.
+For the project, we needed to develop a program using the OOP paradigm, and best SWE practices.
+THe DG and UG contain relevant usage documentation, and UML and Sequence Diagrams showing the breakdown of the project.
+Please see the AboutUs page for credit for the other devs, and a link to my individual contributions to the project, including the API.

 MoneyMoover is a **CLI application for managing and transferring international currencies**, optimized for use via a Command Line Interface (CLI) while still having the features of other money management applications.